-If you're looking for anime similar to Rec, you might like these titles.
+If you're looking for similar to REC, you might like these titles.
 All recommendations are made by Anime-Planet users like you!

 Kei Kusanagi is a shy teenage boy with no romantic experience whatsoever... until he finds out that his hot new teacher is actually an alien!
 In order to conceal her identity, the two are forced into a pretend marriage... but is it really a pretense, or are they actually falling in love?